nowa0281/discord-bot/README.md

 ## License

-This project is licensed under the  GNU GENERAL PUBLIC LICENSE Version 3, 29 June 2007 .
+This project is licensed under the  GNU GENERAL PUBLIC LICENSE Version 3 .

 ---